silicia-apps/capacitor-dp3t/README.md

 # Capacitor Dp3t

+!!!
+Sorry, i can't continue this work because i need a sponsoship from a government entity or public health organization for access to google/apple contact tracing api. !!!

 Capacitor Dp3t is a native Dp3t-sdk bridge for IOS & Android.
 Now you can use this package as a [Ionic Capacitor](https://capacitor.ionicframework.com) Plugin in your App.

 ## Release Note: